62nd All Native Basketball Tournament cancelled for Feb. 2021 - Prince Rupert Northern View

-The 62nd All Native Basketball Tournament has been cancelled for 2021 leaving the future of the tournament in question due to financial jeopardy, Peter Haugan event organizer said on Dec.
+The 62nd All Native Basketball Tournament, held in Prince Rupert, has been cancelled for 2021 leaving the future of the tournament in question due to financial uncertainty, Peter Haugan event organizer said on Dec.
 29.

+The tournament which draws spectator crowds of more than 3,000 and players from across North America was initially planned for Feb.7 to 13, 2021 at the Jim Ciccone Civic Centre.
+For the tournament to run as originally planned the pandemic situation would need to change by January 1st, which isn’t going to happen, Haugan said.

-Due to provincial restrictions surrounding the COVID-19 pandemic, Haugan said the 11 member board of directors’ decision to cancel the tournament was an easy one to make to keep the health and safety of the public first and foremost.
+The decision to cancel the tournament was an easy one due to the provincial restrictions surrounding the COVID-19 pandemic, he said.
+The 11 member board of directors’ is keeping the health and safety of the public first and foremost.

 “There is nobody on the board who said we should wait a little longer or maybe we should try to see if we could have the tournament or not.
 Not one person.
 It was a unanimous decision.”